 Fort Nelson is one of the best places on earth to view the Northern Lights every March.
 Why March?
 March 19, 2020 brings with it the vernal equinox, when the magnetic fields of the sun and Earth align, and the Northern Lights tend to be a little stronger at this time of year.

 The Fort Nelson First Nations welcome festival goers to come and experience the ceremonial offerings and dance to open the ceremonial fire on March 13th that will burn until the closing ceremony on March 21th.

-FORT NELSON VISITORS CENTRE
+FORT NELSON VISITOR CENTRE

-The Visitor Center should be your first stop in Fort Nelson, offering plenty of space for you to shake out your driving legs.
+The Visitor Centre should be your first stop in Fort Nelson, offering plenty of space for you to shake out your driving legs.
 Use one of their computers or connect to the free wifi to touch base with your loved ones still sitting at home.
 Gather brochures, maps, and test the staff on their local and regional knowledge.
 The Visitor Centre is also a showcase for many local artists creations including jewelry, drums, knitting, pottery, moccasins, and more.